 Open the MultiTouch and click on + in the Trackpad tab.
 Select the gesture and then choose to middle-click as its action.
 You can select another action as per your choice and click done.
 Now, you can use the new gesture immediately.

 MultiTouch is a paid app, but it comes with 30 days of a free trial.
 After that, this application charges you $14.99 for lifetime use.

 4. Using Magic UtilitiesMiddle

-Magic Utilities offer you to set up your Apple Magic Mouse on Windows, and it belongs to the Windows Operating System.
+Magic Utilities allows you to set up your Apple Magic Mouse on Windows, which belongs to the Windows Operating System.
 This app with Windows provides you with the best compatibility with the Apple Magic Mouse.
 It automatically installs all the required drivers along with middle-clicking facility.
 You can find a dedicated version for the Magic Trackpad.

 Install the UtilitiesMiddle apps.
 After installing the app, pull down the middle-click section or the control under the 2 Finger Gestures section on your Magic Trackpad Utilities.

 Magic UtilitiesMiddle application offers you 28 days of a free trial.
 Afterwards, it charges $14.90 for a year.
 After that, you can fully utilise the Apple pointing device on the Windows system.

 The middle application is a toned-down version of the MultiTouch app, which the same developer makes.
 Its focus is only on adding middle-click functionality for the Magic Trackpad, Magic Mouse, and MacBook trackpad.
 This application supports Mac with Intel and Apple Silicon chipsets.

 After installing Middle, you can configure pre-defined gestures for the trackpad and Magic Mouse.
 Now, lunch it and log in and update yourself automatically.

 The middle application comes with a seven-day free trial, and after that, it charges $7.99 for lifetime use.